jbradford77/Data_Wrangling_J_Bradford/README.md

 (the 'wb' was originally 'w' but windows gets weird with that for some reason)
 ```

 ### While trying to insert form the CSVs into the sqlite3 tables, I got a datatype mismatch error.
-My pile of code didn't take my encoding as utf-8 advice when I tried to add that to lines 131 and friends in the delaware_beach.py file and had a bunch of errors so I made temp tables then forced everything into the real tables like so:
+My pile of code didn't take my encoding as utf-8 advice when I tried to add that to lines 131 and friends in the delaware_beach.py file and had a bunch of errors so I made temp tables then forced everything into the real tables sideways:

 ```sql